danielb2/blur/README.md

 ```

-### Blur.creditCard
+### `Blur(object, options)`

+Recursively operate on keys in an object to censor, remove or modify values in
+some way to make it safe for logging.

+- `object` - Object to operated on
+- `options` - object describing keys to be modified where:
+    - `<keyName>` - name of key to be modified, and value is `type` of operation
+    to be performed.

+#### Operation types:

-This option is used to set any string to show only the last four characters
-and blur out the rest with X's
+- `Blur.creditCard`- This option is used to set any string to show only the last four characters and blur out the rest with X's

-### Blur.remove

-Completely removes all matching keys
+- `Blur.remove` - Completely removes all matching keys

-### Blur.censor

-Replaces all matching keys with the string `[BLURRED]`
+- `Blur.censor` - Replaces all values matching keys with the string `[BLURRED]`